S1D1T1/metaDataBot/README.md

 Built on [Defxult/Discord Bot](https://github.com/Defxult/Discord.swift)

 This bot can post the image generation parameters stored in the metadata of an image, posted to your Discord server.
+When discussing and sharing AI images, its common to want to see how an image was created.
+Without such a tool as this, users must download the image and open in some app to see that info.
+Much more convenient to view that info inline.

-metaDataBot is public, and available for install on any Discord server. metaDataBot runs on MacOS
+metaDataBot is public, and available for install on any Discord server. metaDataBot requires **PRESENCE INTENT**, **SERVER MEMBERS INTENT**, and **MESSAGE CONTENT INTENT** on your server. metaDataBot runs on MacOS. metaDataBot doesn't like it when you take about them in the third person, even though they're standing right there.

 ### Usage